• Home

 1. Freeport

 Freeport is known as the home of the flagship L.L.
-Bean store, but it’s also a quaint little shopping town that has a mix of franchises and independently-owned shops, and is a really nice and easy stop to make during a road trip.
+Bean store, but it’s also a quaint little town that has some nice shopping, including a mix of franchises and independently-owned shops.
+It’s also an easy stop to make that only takes a few extra minutes to get to.

 The L.L.
 Bean flagship store is definitely worth a visit, as it’ll have everything available that the brand makes, including a really awesome home section.
 Be sure to grab a photo with the giant Bean Boot outside!